borntofrappe/fullstack-d3/README.md

 - `d3.csv` considers comma separated values describing hypothetical stock prices

-- `d3.schemeSet1` provides an array of colors to distinguish which day resulted in a net gain
+- `d3.schemeSet1` provides an array of colors to distinguish gains and losses

 - `d3.timeDay.offset` is used to stretch the horizontal scale one day before and one day after the actual domain.
 The function is useful in the context of the time scale, to provide some padding around the values.
 A different approach would be to use a band scale, and have each observation positioned at a fraction of the available width